Super-exponential decay rates for eigenvalues and singular values of integral operators on the sphere: Examples

 \section{Examples}

-We close the paper by showing some examples of kernels fitting into Theorem \ref{maintheorem2}.
-The first class of examples to be presented was studied in \cite{aze-men} where the authors obtained estimates more precise than ours but using a strong technical hypothesis (see Equation (3.3) therein).\ A weaker one is enough to guarantee that dot product kernels satisfy Theorem \ref{maintheorem2}.
+In this section we present some examples of kernels fitting into Theorem \ref{maintheorem2}.
+The first class of examples to be presented was studied in \cite{aze-men-sharp} where the authors obtained estimates more precise than ours but using a strong technical hypothesis (see Equation (3.3) therein).\ A weaker one is enough to guarantee that dot product kernels satisfy Theorem \ref{maintheorem2}.

-\begin{example} {\bf(Dot product kernel)} Assume $m\geq 2$ and consider the dot product kernel
+\begin{example} {\bf(Dot product kernel)} {\rm Assume $m\geq 2$ and consider the dot product kernel